 The question of how exactly two languages of different modalities interact remains.
 One possibility is that language, regardless of modality, is represented similarly in the brain.
-Work by Emmorey and colleagues seems to suggest that although the modalities aren't shared, there is overlap between languages in bimodal bilinguals, much like we might expect to see in unimodal bilinguals.
+Work by Emmorey and colleagues, and evidence from Villwock et al. (2009) and Van Hell et al. (2009), seem to suggest that although the modalities aren't shared, there is overlap between languages in bimodal bilinguals, much like we might expect to see in unimodal bilinguals.
 While spoken and signed languages vary in surface and structural aspects, research suggests that they are processed very similarly.
 In light of this, one could argue that the distinction between spoken and signed languages on a representational level is seamless - they utilize the same processes within the same architecture.
 In this account, the differences seen between the two groups may be based on two things - non-linguistic differences or constraints, and degree of processing.
 The first refers to surface level differences based on the nature of the language itself.
 For example, as we have discussed, bimodal bilinguals' code-blending is not necessarily based on processing differences, but the lack of a biological constraint found in unimodal bilinguals.
 The second refers to the degree to which certain mechanisms are utilized.
 As previously discussed, users of signed languages have been shown to have greater visual field perception (Bavelier et al. 2000), which could result in greater attention to visual detail during language processing.
-This suggests the possibility that visual and linguistic information are more strongly linked in users of signed languages, and subsequently, bimodal bilinguals.
+It is possible that visual and linguistic information is more strongly linked in users of signed languages, and subsequently, bimodal bilinguals.
 In this scenario, the structure of the processing system is not inherently different between unimodal and bimodal groups, but the degree to which certain mechanisms influence speech is distinct.